Martin Rößler

-Martin Rößler, also Martin Rössler (born 1934), is a German church musician, Protestant theologian, music director and university lecturer in Tübingen.
+Martin Rößler, also Martin Rössler (1934 – 31 October 2024), was a German church musician, Protestant theologian, music director and university lecturer in Tübingen.

 Career

 Born in Pforzheim, Rößler studied church music and Protestant theology.
-He was music director in the Tübinger Stift and was active in the training of theologians.
-After working in the parish offices in Hagelloch near Tübingen and Bronnweiler near Reutlingen, he taught liturgy and hymnology at the Protestant theological faculty of the University of Tübingen.
+He was music director in the Tübinger Stift and was active in the training of theologians; after working in the parish offices in Hagelloch near Tübingen and Bronnweiler near Reutlingen, he taught liturgy and hymnology at the Protestant theological faculty of the University of Tübingen.

 Activity

 Rößler was a collaborator to the Evangelisches Gesangbuch for the Protestant Church in Germany and for the Evangelical-Lutheran Church in Württemberg.
 As a preacher, Rößler published the highly acclaimed Liedpredigt, in which the theology, poetry and history of individual hymnbook verses were worked out.
 Rößler became known for his portrayal of melodists and poets of Christian hymnbooks.
 Various biographies have been worked up by Rößler according to historical criteria and today they often form the basis for the short biographies that have been published in all major hymnbooks.
 On the other hand, Rößler investigated the origin and development of hymnbooks, beginning with the Reformation.

 In his Bronnweiler sermon volume Rößler as hymnologist published selected examples for the genre of a Liedpredigtde.